-The fair value of the contingent consideration related to the investment in Seculert was \$1,550 as of December 31, 2017.
-The Company estimated the fair value of the contingent consideration using Monte Carlo simulation with a discount rate of 16% and based on various probabilities for Seculert to meet the revenues milestone and the completion of the R&D development (refer to Note 1c for further details).
-As of December 31, 2017 the R&D millstone was not achieved and no payments to Seculert's shareholders were due.
+As of December 31,2017, the Company estimated the fair value of the contingent consideration using Monte Carlo simulation with a discount rate of 16% and based on various probabilities for Seculert to meet the revenues milestone and the completion of the R&D development (refer to Note 1c for further details).
+As of December 31, 2017, the R&D milestone was not achieved and no payments to Seculert's shareholders were due.
 Accordingly, the Company recorded a net income of \$431 in 2017.
+During 2018, the R&D milestone was achieved and a payment in amount of \$1,310 to Seculert's shareholders was due.
+As of December 31, 2018, the Company estimated that no further payments will be required and accordingly, recorded a benefit of \$240 in the general and administrative in order to reduce the contingent consideration fair value to nil.

-Changes in the contingent consideration are recorded in the statements of operations in operating expenses under Research and development, net.
+Changes in the contingent consideration are recorded in the consolidated statements of income (loss) in operating expenses under Research and development, net.